Deductive vs. ampliative. Repletive vs. attenuative. Induction & abduction, starkly defined thereby.

 — Richard Feynman, 11/19/1964, his Cornell U. Messenger Lecture series “The Character of Physical Law”, Lecture 7: “Seeking New Laws” (go to 16:29).

-Induction as actually framed is sometimes not only ampliative but also attenuative — the conclusions do not always entail the premises, even though one usually thinks of induction as inferring from a part to a whole including the part.
+Induction from sample to definite total population, as people actually frame it in practice, is sometimes not only ampliative but also attenuative — the conclusions do not always entail the premises, even though one usually thinks of induction as inferring from a part to a whole including the part.

-There are ways to reframe the inference “half this [named, designated, indicated] actual sample is blue, so half the total is blue” so that its conclusion will entail its premise, ways that are perhaps to be favored over the example if they reflect better the inquirial interest involved in induction:
+There are ways to reframe the induction “half this [designated, indicated] actual sample is blue, so half the total is blue” so that its conclusion will entail its premise, ways that are perhaps to be favored over the example if they reflect better the inquirial interest involved in induction:

 —one could say “some subset” or “some randomly drawn subset” (or the like) instead of “this actual sample” (or the like); or

-—one could characterize this actual sample in the conclusion as well as in the premise (like a concluding graph that represents the actual measurements with a heavier line); and
+—one could characterize this actual sample in the conclusion as well as in the premise (like a concluding graph that represents the actual measurements with a heavier line); or

 —of course there are likely other ways that I haven’t thought of.